Ways to Get Involved

 Volunteering

-We recruit two sets of volunteers each summer as public tour guides.
-They show visitors the main tank room with fish and displays, give details on the fish production process and answer any questions.
+Our volunteers show visitors the main tank room with fish and displays, give details on the fish production process and answer any questions.
 Occasionally they will assist with large school group tours as well.
 Applications are accepted using volunteer.gov.
 Volunteers arrive in mid-May and stay through Labor Day.
 Trailer sites with hook-ups are provided, you must have your own camper.
-The schedule rotates between 3-4 days per week from 8am to 4pm.
+The schedule rotates between 3-4 days per week.